apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Communication

-There are a few communication channels designed for you and your customers to create flawless conversation.
+There are a few communication channels designed for you and your customers to create a flawless conversation experience.
 Chopin enables social plug-ins so your customers can easily reach you via **[Phone, Email, Instagram, Facebook, and Line](https://apiobuild.com/blog/how-to-configure-chopin-store/#contact-information)**.
 You also have the option to add **[announcement](https://apiobuild.com/blog/how-to-configure-chopin-store/#store-information)** to broadcast important updates or discount information.

 Each success order comes with a **[confirmation email](https://apiobuild.com/blog/introducing-post-it-email-automation-service/#use-case-automated-order-confirmation)** sent directly from your Gmail account (opt-in required).
 Your customers can contact you regarding order details, payment confirmation, or cancelation.